nimeir/lonk-dl/README.md

 client_id=242398s1sst22
 client_secret=Sdjslj32491faklkn3test
 user_agent=image grab script by boohen

+#complete below section if extraction fails due to authorization error
+username=
+password=
 ```

 ## Usage guide
 This script is designed as a daily image grab script because the script terminates when a duplicate filename is found.

-Minimum argument needed for the extraction to work succesfully is only the subreddit name.
+Minimum argument needed for the extraction to work succesfully is only the subreddit name or username.

 ```
-Python lonk_dl.py [OPTIONS] subreddit
+python lonk_dl.py [OPTIONS] subreddit
 ```

 Example usage: